 Sybil Andrews was born in 1898 in Bury St Edmunds, a town that she often used as her subject in later life.
-Her family were too poor to enable her to continue in education, and so she was apprenticed as a welder, a skill that she employed at an aeroplane factory during World War One.
+During World War One she was apprenticed as a welder at an aeroplane factory.
 However, she had been painting since she was a child, and during the war, had studied with John Hassall’s Art Correspondence Course in her spare time.

 After the war was over, she moved back to Bury St Edmunds, where she became an art teacher at Portland House School, and met Cyril Power, with whom she relocated to London.
-They lived and worked together for many years, sharing a studio, as well as an exhibition, in 1933.
+They worked together for many years, sharing a studio, as well as an exhibition, in 1933.
 Andrews registered at Heatherley's School of Fine Art in 1922, and upon graduation worked as a secretary at the Grosvenor School, in 1925, where she started to produce linocuts, following the teaching of Claude Flight.
 He also introduced her to Futurism, a strong influence on Andrews and her peers, manifesting itself in the sheer velocity and dynamism of cheaply produced linocuts that depicted the speed of urban contemporary life.
 Power and Andrews jointly designed posters for the London Passenger Transport Board from 1929 to 1937, promoting the use of the system under the pseudonym "Andrew-Power".
 In 1929 she showed at Flight’s First Exhibition of British Linocuts at the Redfern Gallery, an exhibition that was followed by a series of shows at the Redfern and at Ward Gallery.
 From 1929 to 1938, Andrews created a series of linocuts based on the agricultural life of Suffolk and her native Bury St Edmunds.